Adaptive Athlete Program

-The organizers of the Tamarack Ottawa Race Weekend are committed to breaking down the barriers between people with disabilities and able-bodied participants by offering races that are fun, safe and inclusive for everyone.
+The organizers of Tamarack Ottawa Race Weekend are committed to breaking down the barriers between people with disabilities and able-bodied participants by offering races that are fun, safe and inclusive for everyone.

 To accomplish this goal, the organizers strive to offer the same level of access to opportunities and activities, so athletes, both able-bodied and disabled, can accomplish their goals and achieve their full potential.

 The race weekend is open to all recreational wheelchair participants.
-Recreational Wheelchair participants will start in the Red corral of each event or possibly in an earlier corral depending on participants planned pace.
+Recreational Wheelchair participants will start in the Red Corral of each event or possibly in an earlier corral depending on participants’ planned pace.

 Motorized wheelchairs are permitted as long as they are used at a pace safe for other participants.
 Motorized wheelchairs are placed in later corrals (X, Y, Z).
 They are not permitted in early starting corrals (corrals A, B, C).
 All wheelchair participants are strongly encouraged to wear a helmet.
 Wheelchair participants must also ensure that their wheelchair is in good condition and can be controlled on any incline or decline that may be encountered on the course

 Recreational Wheelchair participants use the same online registration system as other participants and are encouraged to use the medical information section to provide any critical medical information to officials.
 Recreational Wheelchair participants should choose the Recreational Wheelchair Athlete category under the Adaptive Athlete Program section.